-An applicant who has completed secondary/university-level courses in a foreign country that are comparable to course credits in the American education system must have courses evaluated and have official copies of the evaluations sent to Grantham.
+An applicant who has completed secondary/university-level courses in a foreign country that are comparable to course credits in the U.S. education system must have courses evaluated and have official copies of the evaluations sent to Grantham.
 Foreign transcript evaluations are accepted from any agency that is a member of the National Association of Credential Evaluation Services (naces.org) or the Association of International Credential Evaluators (aice-eval.org).
 For students with foreign transcripts in the field of healthcare and nursing, CGFNS certification is also accepted.

-1.5 RE-ADMITTANCE POLICY
+1.2 RE-ADMITTANCE POLICY

-Any student who has been withdrawn from Grantham for any reason or is returning to Grantham after 180 calendar days will be categorized as a re-admit.
+Any student who has been withdrawn from Grantham, regardless of reason, or intends to re-register after 90 calendar days will be categorized as a Re-Admit.
+A continuing student can be registered for a term up to no more than four months from their most recently completed term.

-Due to the rapid changes in the health care environment, students in the School of Nursing who are out over 90 days will be categorized as a re-admit.
 The re-admission process will include a program review.
-The student is subject to the policies, procedures and any changed academic requirements in force at the time of re-admission.
-Courses may remain unchanged, be removed or added as needed to meet current curriculum requirements.
+The student is subject to the tuition, policies, procedures and any changed academic requirements in force at the time of re-admission.
+Programs and courses may remain unchanged, be removed or added as needed to meet current curriculum requirements.